marmelab/atomic-crm/doc/developer/deploy.md

 make supabase-deploy
 ```

+Make sure you access the frontend once to initialize the main admin account.
+See [Testing Production Mode](#testing-production-mode).

 ## Testing Production Mode

 If you want to test you local frontend code using the remote Supabase instance and the production settings, you can run the following command: